-BEST STROKE AND BRAIN INJURY REHABILITATION IN GERMANY
+PROMISING STROKE AND BRAIN INJURY REHABILITATION IN GERMANY

 stem cell therapy for brain stroke rehabilitation

-What is brain stroke rehabilitation
+What causes and is a brain stroke

 An ischemic brain stroke occurs when there is an interruption in blood flow in an artery, a blood vessel through which oxygenated blood from the lungs is pumped from the heart to systemic circulation.

 When this artery supplies blood to a circumscribed section of the brain, brain cells are deprived of oxygen and nutrients and can no longer function.